IndraGonz/2024_GonzalezOjeda_CLARC/README.md

 - code: The code used to generate figures S2A and S2B can be found in this jupyter notebook titled [FigureS2_code_CLARC_2024_paper.ipynb](https://github.com/IndraGonz/2024_GonzalezOjeda_CLARC/blob/main/Figures/FigS2/code/FigureS2_code_CLARC_2024_paper.ipynb) within this repository.

-- data: All data used by the previous jupyter notebook can be found in Figure S2's [data folder](https://github.com/IndraGonz/2024_GonzalezOjeda_CLARC/tree/main/Figures/FigS2/data) within this repository, with the exception of the 'gene_presence_absence_roary_allc_i95.csv' input, which is hosted as a zipped file in [Zenodo](10.5281/zenodo.14187853).
+- data: All data used by the previous jupyter notebook can be found in Figure S2's [data folder](https://github.com/IndraGonz/2024_GonzalezOjeda_CLARC/tree/main/Figures/FigS2/data) within this repository, with the exception of the 'gene_presence_absence_roary_allc_i95.csv' input, which is hosted as a zipped file in [Zenodo](10.5281/zenodo.14187853) (version v1).

 ## Raising issues or concerns